 President William J. Clinton, 42nd President of the United States, serves as honorary chancellor of the Laureate International Universities network, a role in which he offers advice on social responsibility, youth leadership and increasing access to higher education.

 The Laureate International Universities network serves more than 600,000 students worldwide.
 But our community includes more than the students we serve; it also includes faculty, alumni, families, and the employers who hire our graduates.
 In this way, Laureate International Universities makes a positive difference in communities around the world.
-Our success is measured by the fact that when our students succeed, countries prosper and societies benefit.
+Study in Domus Academy as our success is measured by the fact that when our students succeed, countries prosper and societies benefit.

 The Domus Academy approach has received the highest accolades from third-party authorities.